TwilioDevEd/client-quickstart-python/README.md

    ```

 3. Create a configuration file for your application and edit the `.env` file.
 The application runs
 by default in `production` environment.
-Feel free to update `DEBUG` to False if needed.
+Feel free to update `DEBUG` to True if needed.

    ```bash
    cp .env.example .env